Danny MacAskill reveals the inside story of Postcard from San Francisco

 It's my second attempt at making this film

-I first started thinking about doing another street trials video back in 2017 as I hadn’t made a proper one since the first Inspired Bicycles film back in 2009.
-Of all the different types of films, street riding has been pushed the most – whether that’s BMX, skateboarding, mountain bike, or trials – and has had decades of progression, so it’s a hard genre to go after.
+I first started thinking about doing another street trials video back in 2017 as I hadn’t made a proper one since that first Inspired Bicycles film in 2009.
+Of all the different types of films, street riding has been pushed the most – whether that’s BMX, skateboarding, mountain bike or trials – and has had decades of progression, so it’s a hard genre to go after.
 I’ve realised it’s much easier to go and look for the holes and paths that haven’t been as well trodden.
-But in 2017, I thought, ‘I’m 32, my body’s feeling good, let’s go and do a nice progressive street film.’
+But in 2017, I thought, ‘I’m 32, my body’s feeling good, let’s go and do a nice progressive street film’.

 In America, they've seen plenty of skateboarding and BMX through things like X Games, but street trials is still relatively small.
 You have riders like Hans Rey that have pushed it over the years, but I thought it'd be quite cool to do something people hadn't seen as much of over there.

 I chose San Francisco because it’s such an iconic backdrop for a film.
-No matter what street you're on, or which way you look, you know you're in San Francisco – whether it's the steep hills, the colourful terrace houses, or the amazing views out to the two bridges and Alcatraz.
+No matter what street you’re on or which way you look, you know you’re in San Francisco – whether it’s the steep hills, the colourful terrace houses, or the amazing views of the two bridges and Alcatraz.
 I thought it would be a perfect place to make a cool-looking film.

 We had an amazing film lined up with most of my dream locations, and then on the second day of filming in September 2017, we were at an iconic skate spot called Third and Army.
-I got a bit ambitious trying to do a tire tap 180 on some rails at the far end of the plaza and unfortunately, I had a crash.
-I broke my kneecap but I was more concerned that I had loosened a few of my front teeth.
-That put a stop to the project and even to this day, I'm still not completely over it.
+I got a bit ambitious trying to do a tyre tap 180 on some rails at the far end of the plaza, and unfortunately, I had a crash.
+I broke my kneecap, but I was more concerned that I had loosened a few of my front teeth.
+That put a stop to the project, and even to this day, I'm still not completely over it.

 San Francisco got put on the back burner.
-I had a few other plans, like Danny’s Gymnasium, but then post-COVID, I thought it would be cool to try and get some redemption on the project.
+I had a few other plans, like Danny’s Gymnasium, but then post-Covid, I thought it would be cool to try and get some redemption on the project.
 We had all the spots scouted.
-We had the difficult task of having to re-clear some locations but I felt ready to do another street film again.
+We had the difficult task of having to re-clear some locations, but I felt ready to do another street film.

 It was a scary one to try because if you miss the bump when you’re going for it, you basically front flip onto your head.
 Alternatively, if you hit it too hard, then your feet come off the pedals and you land on your back.